-How was it making your West End debut in Bat Out of Hell?
+How was it making your West End debut in Bat Out of Hell at the Dominion Theatre?

 It honestly exceeded anything I could ever have imagined.
 I felt connected with the show as soon as I read the script and heard the soundtrack for my first audition.
 To be making my West End debut in such an effervescent show with music from my favourite era felt like a dream come true.